Process

 The painting process

-I’ve found over time that techniques which come from my background as a screenprint artist have influenced my painting process.
+Techniques which come from my background as a screenprint artist influence my painting process.
 For instance, I use stickers and tape to mask areas before painting and then remove the mask to reveal layers beneath.
 Patterns build up as a result, but I’m looking for something in addition—a sense of depth in the flat painting surface.
 Where shapes appear to float on top, or where it seems we’re looking through openings at something further back.
-I can add transparent effects that enhance this quality by carefully choosing my colors.

-A critical choice that affects my process is that I paint simultaneously on several separate panels.
+Another critical choice that affects my process is that I paint simultaneously on several separate panels.
 They may gradually combine to form one continuous rectangle or shape, or they may remain separate but dialogue with each other.
-Sometimes new panels get added to resolve a composition, or a panel may suggest a different plane from the rest and enhance the sense of layers and deeper space.
+Sometimes new panels get added to resolve the composition, or a panel may suggest a different plane from the rest and enhance the sense of layers and deeper space.

 When a painting is close to being finished but something is still missing, I can be hesitant to overpaint complex areas that would be hard to reproduce.
 That’s when I use the computer.
-I bring a photo of the piece into a graphics program, where I can add potential layers to try out ideas.
+I bring a photo of the piece into a graphics program, where I can add layers to try out ideas.
 When I get what I want I’ll go paint that onto the piece.
-If it’s difficult to achieve the quality of new lines or shapes I see on the screen, I can get a computer printout sized to fit and trace it before painting.
+If it’s difficult to achieve the quality of new lines or shapes I see on the screen, I may get a computer printout and trace it before painting.

 The ceramics process